maesenka/hibernate-spatial-demo/README.md

 }
 ```

-The JQ expression we used iterates over each Trajectory JSON object, and maps it to an object with only the duration,
+The `jq` expression we used above iterates over each Trajectory JSON object, and maps it to an object with only the duration,
 and the link

 Now let's inspect the shortest trajectory.